cjy-2001/fraud-detection/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> This project focuses on building a machine learning model to detect fraudulent transactions.
+> This project focuses on building a machine learning model to detect fraudulent publicly traded U.S. firms.
 Various techniques are utilized, and the model's performance is evaluated based on precision, recall, and the area under the ROC curve.

 ## Table of Contents
 - [Background](#background)